Once For All Sacrifice

 - (Hebrews 10:10) – “By which will we have been sanctified through the offering of the body of Jesus Christ ONCE-FOR-ALL [ephapax].” – (Emphasis added above).

-As for the recipients of the Letter (and other believers), why revert to the “shadows” of the former and impermanent system of endless priests and repeated sacrifices since they now have the permanent and glorious reality according to the “Word of the Son”?
-Why return to the “glimpses and shadows” of the “former covenant,” including its now “obsolete” priesthood and impotent animal sacrifices?
+As for the recipients of the Letter (and other believers), why revert to the “shadows” of the former and impermanent system of endless priests and repeated sacrifices since they now benefit from the permanent and glorious reality according to the “Word of the Son”?

-And if any man does so because of pressure from outside the church, he may escape persecution for the present, but he will not escape a far more severe punishment in the future since he has rejected the “purification of sins” provided by God through the “once-for-all” sacrifice of His Son.
+If any man does so because of pressure or persecution, he may escape trials for the present, but he will not escape a far more severe punishment in the future since he has rejected the “purification of sins” provided by God through the “once-for-all” sacrifice of His Son.